 There are many ways to support the efforts of this foundation.
 General purpose donations are welcome from anyone concerned about public health in general or liver disease specifically.
 At the program level we invite sponsorship in the following ways.

-The Diamond level sponsor supports the operation of our screening and clinical trial registration project with a minimum of $100,000.
-Up to 5 diamond sponsors may cooperate to fund a van and they will be featured prominently with logos on the van and information in all of our media efforts promoting their support for public health.
+The Diamond level sponsor supports the operation of our screening and clinical trial registration project with a minimum of $200,000.
+The diamond sponsors may fund a mobil screening system and be featured prominently with logos and other information in all of our media efforts promoting their support for public health.

-The Gold level sponsorship is anyone who contributes at least $50,000 to the foundation in general support but these sponsors do have the opportunity to direct their contributions to be dedicated to particular projects in partnership with the foundation.
-The van based screening project is our most visible patient outreach program but there are many needs within the obesity, fatty liver, and cirrhosis challenged patients that benefit from efforts surrounding the van events.
+The Gold level sponsorship is anyone who contributes at least $100,000 to the foundation in general support but these sponsors do have the opportunity to direct their contributions to be dedicated to particular projects in partnership with the foundation.
+The screening project is our most visible patient outreach program but there are many needs within the obesity, fatty liver, and cirrhosis challenged patients that benefit from efforts surrounding the screening events.

 Whatever level of support you can give will be greatly appreciated and will be used to maximize its benefit to the current and future patients of liver disease and the complications of obesity which is at the heart of most fatty liver disease.